Mike Martin (defensive lineman): Tennessee Titans

-Martin was selected by the Tennessee Titans in the third round (82nd overall pick) of the 2012 NFL Draft.
+Martin was selected by the Tennessee Titans in the third round (82nd overall pick) of the 2012 NFL draft.
 Martin was the first player from the Michigan Wolverines to be selected in the 2012 Draft.
 He is one of three Michigan Wolverines and 41 Big Ten players drafted.
 After being selected by the Titans, Martin said: "Actually, I have really good family friends that live in Tennessee and in Nashville, so I've gotten a taste of Nashville a little bit, and I'm excited to explore it a little bit more—get to know the city and the people."
 Titans general manager Ruston Webster said of Martin: "He is what you want in a nose tackle.
 He is tough as nails, a grinder.
 He doesn't mind doing the dirty work and he brings the kind of mentality we want in our defense."
 On October 2, Martin was fined $15,750 for hitting Indianapolis Colts quarterback Andrew Luck.

 Philadelphia Eagles

-On April 26, 2016 Martin signed with the Philadelphia Eagles.
-On August 28, 2016, Martin was waived by the Eagles.
+On April 26, 2016, Martin signed with the Philadelphia Eagles.
+On August 28, Martin was placed on injured reserve due to a knee injury.